muhtashimshahrier/muhtashimshahrier.github.io/_pages/research.md

 permalink: /research/
 ---

-Here are some of my research projects.
+Here are some of my research projects:

 - [Chaos in Pedestrian Behavior](/chaos-thesis/)
   *Undergraduate Thesis*